 4 Case Studies – Learning Cycle 2

-In the 2nd Learning Cycle, the four national teams of social science and humanities students, mentored jointly by academic and industry mentors, will work on the second set of exciting, industry-relevant challenges, using people-centred design and development approaches.
-Find the case studies implemented in the 1st Learning Cycle here.
+In the 2nd Learning Cycle, the four national teams of social science and humanities students, mentored jointly by academic and industry mentors, worked on the second set of exciting, industry-relevant challenges, using people-centred design and development approaches.
+The 2nd Learning Cycle concluded with a two-day Co-Creation Camp in Ljubljana.

 Slovenian case study